GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-09-09-alex-myltsev.md

 Global Names is happy to welcome a new member -- Alexander Myltsev (@alexander-myltsev on GitHub).
 Alexander is of [parboiled2] fame.
-Parboiled2 is a [Parsing Expressed Grammar][peg] parser for Scala, and it was originated from Alex' code which he wrote as a Google Summer of Code participant in 2013.
+Parboiled2 is a [Parsing Expressed Grammar][peg] parser for Scala, and it did originate from Alex' code which he wrote as a Google Summer of Code participant in 2013.

 ![Alexander Myltsev][alex-img]